wardi/jsonsquared/README.md

 ### Lists of lists

-Lists can be nested in column headings by replacing the list markers with forward slashes for all but the last level, e.g:
+Lists can be nested in column headings by replacing the list markers with forward slashes for all but the last level.

 name | data[,] | data/[,] | data//[,]
 --- | --- | --- | ---